-On January 30, 2024, we announced preliminary data from the first 20 patients in the KOMET-007 study.
+In January 2024, we announced preliminary data from the first 20 patients in the KOMET-007 study.
 The first 20 patients were enrolled in KOMET-007 between July 2023 and November 2023, including five newly diagnosed patients with adverse risk NPM1-mutant or KMT2A-rearranged AML and 15 patients with relapsed or refractory NPM1-mutant or KMT2A-rearranged AML.
 Patients are considered "adverse risk" if they are at least 60 years old and/or have treatment-related AML and/or adverse risk cytogenetics per European LeukemiaNet.

 Continuous daily dosing of ziftomenib at 200 mg was well tolerated and the safety profile was consistent with features of underlying disease and backbone therapies.
 No differentiation syndrome events of any grade were reported, and no dose-limiting toxicities, evidence of QTc prolongation, drugdrug interactions or additive myelosuppression were observed.
 As of the data cutoff on January 11, 2024, all newly diagnosed patients treated with ziftomenib and 7+3 achieved a CR with full count recovery, for a CR rate of 100% (5/5), including four patients with NPM1-mutant AML and one patient with KMT2A-rearranged AML.
 The ORR among relapsed or refractory patients treated with ziftomenib and venetoclax/azacitidine was 53% (8/15).
 Among all patients treated with ziftomenib and venetoclax/azacitidine, 40% (6/15) received prior treatment with a menin inhibitor.
 The rate of CRs or CRs with partial hematologic recovery, or CRh, in patients who were menin inhibitor naïve was 56% (5/9), including 60% (3/5) in patients with NPM1-mutant AML and 50% (2/4) in patients with KMT2A-rearranged AML.
-The ORR in patients who received prior venetoclax was 40% (4/10), including 60% (3/5) in patients with NPM1-mutant patients.
+The ORR in patients who received prior venetoclax was 40% (4/10), including 60% (3/5) in patients with NPM1-mutant AML.
+As of the data cutoff, 80% (16/20) of patients remained on trial, including 100% (11/11) of all NPM1-mutant patients.

-We now have enrolled more than 100 patients in the KOMET-007 study and have initiated dosing of patients in the Phase 1b expansion portion of the study.
-The Phase 1b expansion study includes multiple combination cohorts, including ziftomenib in combination with venetoclax/azacitidine in newly diagnosed NPM1-mutant or KMT2A-rearranged AML and ziftomenib in combination with 7+3 in newly diagnosed NPM1-mutant or KMT2A-rearranged AML and ziftomenib in combination with 7+3 in newly diagnosed NPM1-mutant or KMT2A-rearranged AML, without the qualifications for adverse risk.
-Each cohort of the Phase 1b study is expected to enroll approximately 20 patients.
-We anticipate presenting updated data from the KOMET-007 study in the fourth quarter of 2024.
+We enrolled more than 100 patients in the Phase 1a dose escalation portion of the KOMET-007 study, with all four cohorts clearing the highest dose.
+Dosing of patients in the Phase 1b expansion portion of the study at 600 mg is now well underway.
+The Phase 1b expansion study includes multiple combination cohorts, including ziftomenib in combination with venetoclax/azacitidine in newly diagnosed NPM1-mutant or KMT2A-rearranged AML and ziftomenib in combination with 7+3 in newly diagnosed NPM1-mutant or KMT2A-rearranged AML, without the qualifications for adverse risk.
+Each cohort of the Phase 1b study is expected to enroll at least 20 patients.
+We recently announced that two abstracts highlighting clinical data from the Phase 1a dose escalation portion of the KOMET-007 study were accepted for presentation at the American Society of Hematology, or ASH, Annual Meeting, which will be held from December 7-10, 2024 in San Diego, California.
+Under these abstracts, Kura will present data from patients with newly diagnosed NPM1-mutant or KMT2A-rearranged AML treated with ziftomenib in combination with 7+3 in an oral session and data from patients with relapsed or refractory NPM1-mutant or KMT2A-rearranged AML treated with ziftomenib in combination with venetoclax/azacitidine in a poster session.
+We anticipate sharing preliminary data from the Phase 1b expansion study at a medical meeting in 2025.